gomorizsolt/enzyme-or-react-testing-library/README.md

 ### [Find elements](./src/find-elements/find-elements.js)

-- If the order of the components changes(i.e. the implementation details), Enzyme will fail.
+- If the implementation changes(e.g. the order of the components), Enzyme will fail, whilst RTL won't due to not accessing the components by their position.
-- It's difficult to access the props.
-- Some of the extended Jest matchers cannot be used(e.g. `toHaveAttribute` because the component isn't rendered directly to the DOM).
 - Enzyme doesn't expose various ways to find particular elements as opposed to what RTL offers.

 ## Resources